Jacob-Spiegel/GlauconiteFilter/docker/README.md

 ### For Use in the Host System

-- `glauconite_in_docker.py`: Runs GlauconiteFilterer from within docker.
+- `glauconite_in_docker.py`: Runs GlauconiteFilter from within docker.
 Launches a docker image.
-Accepts the exact same parameters as GlauconiteFilterer, with the following
+Accepts the exact same parameters as GlauconiteFilter, with the following
   exceptions:
   - User variables must be supplied in JSON format.
     - Please see documentation within the tutorial manual, where an example